DaDevFox/task-systems/STYLE.md

 Prefer nesting over chains of related fields which share a prefix.

+Always reserve fields upon deletion/schema refactors **if and only if** code has already gone into prod; otherwise refactor away -- it improves cleanliness

 # GO
 Always prefer errors to panics unless continuing in an otherwise panic-able branch would produce undefined behavior with the property it isn't recoverable without creating damage to the system in some form which persists (on-disk, for instance) or passes forward incorrect/invalid information to another server without some kind of flag or indicator it is invalid.